mtthwmths/pokemon-emerald-notes/emerald-mathis-notes.md

 > The Team consists of a Physical Sweeper that can almost One-Shot everything with Double-Edge, a special Sweeper, with a wide coverage of moves and a Defensive Wall, that can Toxic Stall.
 Of course you can use whatever Team you want, the one mentioned above is just a suggestion.
 All of them have enough bulk to survive some hits in the early round, aswell as enough Power, to almost 0HKO the Pokemon in the first rounds.
 If there is something that Latios and Slaking cannot deal with, send in Milotiv, to Toxicstall that Pokemon.

 #### breeding
-I should get a bunch of dittos, one per nature...
+I should get a bunch of dittos, one per nature...Better yet, get a set of 6 for IV breeding for each nature. (groans in time spent)

 Let's talk dittos.

 > So, you find them in the back of the Fossil Maniac's house in Fallarbor town.
 Just take a boatload of ultra balls and go catch them with reckless abandon.
 Fill up 3 boxes.
 You'll have to catch more than you think you will.
+You're gonna do this for EACH NATURE that you are planning to IV breed for.
+You'll want 6 dittos of that nature with 31 IV in one of each stat.
+>
+> Good way to get dittos in emerald is to have a ralts/natu at the front of your party that has synchronize.
+This gives a 50%(I think) chance of the wild pokemon encountered to have the same nature. but really use a natu, ralts is pretty rare and natu is easier to catch for sure. or, sure, just to be difficult you could go catch an army of ralts to catch the dittos with... only to discard them after, you masochist.
+>
+> Side Note about catching this natu...
+> + go to the safari zone area where natu shows up and use a pokeblock of a certain flavor  in the bait traps to get the nature you want.
+>
+> flavor | natures | berries
+> ---- | ---- | ----
+> spicy | lonely adamant naughty Brave | cheri
+> sour | bold, impish, lax, relaxed | aspear
+> dry | modest, mild, rash, quiet | chesto
+> bitter | calm, gentle, careful, Sassy | rawst
+> sweet | timid, hasty, jolly, naive | pecha

-You'll want to know where the IV judge is in the Battle Frontier for really getting in the weeds with this breeding thing.
+Then, you'll want to know where the IV judge is in the Battle Frontier for really getting in the weeds with this breeding thing.
 It's the house directly above the Pokemon Center, and he's the man seated on the left.

 He'll say some things about whatever pokemon you choose from your party, and that's as transparent as the IV's can get in Gen3.
 In the immortal words of Zuko, "That's rough buddy".